Dunedin thunderstruck: More than 300 lightning strikes

-There is been 336 lightning strikes in the South this afternoon and evening, including one that cut power to a Dunedin street and another that hit a house.
+There have been 336 lightning strikes in the South this afternoon and evening, including one that cut power to a Dunedin street and another that hit a house.

 MetService forecaster Gerard Bellam said the wider Dunedin area had borne the brunt of the thunderstorms, but there had also been strikes in the Catlins area and off the coast of Oamaru.